amdmh/Udacity-DSND/Deep_Learning/README.md

 ### Command line applications train.py and predict.py

-For command line applications there is an option to select either Alexnet or VGG16 models.
+For command line applications, there is an option to select either Alexnet or VGG16 models.

-Following arguments mandatory or optional for train_classifier.py
+Following arguments mandatory or optional for *train_classifier.py*

-1.	- `data_dir`.
+1. `data_dir`.
 'Provide data directory.
 Mandatory argument', type = str
-2.	'--arch'.
+2. `--arch`.
 'Alexnet can be used if this argument specified, otherwise VGG16 will be used', type = str
-3.	'--hidden_units'.
+3. `--hidden_units`.
 'Hidden units in Classifier.
 Default value is 4096', type = int
-4.	'--learning_rate'.
+4. `--learning_rate`.
 'Learning rate, default value 0.001', type = float
-5.	'--epochs'.
+5. `--epochs`.
 'Number of epochs', Default value is 8,  type = int
-6.	'--save_dir'.
+6. `--save_dir`.
 'Provide saving directory.
 Optional argument', type = str
-7.	'--GPU'.
+7. `--GPU`.
 "Option to use GPU", type = str

 Following arguments mandatory or optional for predict_classifier.py